This website may contain affiliate links and advertising so that we can provide recipes to you. Read my disclosure policy.

 Storing Leftovers

-Store leftover peanut butter pinwheels in an airtight container in the refrigerator for up to 5 days.
-They can also be frozen for up to 2 months.
+Store leftover old-fashioned peanut butter pinwheels in an airtight container in the refrigerator for up to 5 days.
+You can also freeze them for up to 2 months.
 To thaw, simply place them in the refrigerator overnight.
 Enjoy!

 More Peanut Butter Treats to Try: